luispardosuarez/HTML-form-exercise/README.md

 - Input - Email
 - Input - Age
 - Select - Which best option describes you?
-- Radio button - Would you recommend this site / Yes - No - Maybe
+- Radio button - Would you recommend this site: Yes - No - Maybe
 - Checkbox - Language and Frameworks known
 - Button - Submit